 Additionally, a second boxed set expansion, a softcover supplement, and a dozen published scenarios were produced.
 Numerous light novels based on the background events of the setting were published as well.
 Over the course of its 10+ years, the actions of its player base generated and developed the characters, equipment, and events of the game's universe as much as any material issued forth by those running the PBM.

-At a NJ gaming convention in 1992 I met a fellow whose older brother was in the military and had been stationed in Japan for some time at that point.
+At a NJ gaming convention in 1992 I met a fellow whose older brother was in the military and had been stationed in Japan for some time by that point.
 We got to talking about Japanese RPGs and he mentioned his brother playing Japanese made games as well as one or two that were PBM.
-The older brother had sent some of the tabletop games back home to his young sibling and in fact, the fella had brought some of these games to the show.
+The older brother had sent some of the tabletop games back home to his younger sibling and in fact, the fella had brought some of these games to the show.
 We met after the convention for dinner and he pulled a few JTRPGs out of his backpack: Sword World, Horai School Advenure, and none other than Creguian.
-I'd seen ads for Creguian in Japan's Dragon Magazine and it had always intrigued to me.
+I'd seen ads for Creguian in Japan's Dragon Magazine and it had always intrigued me.

 The guy ended up running a session with myself and two friends and it was great, largely because of the world building.
 The Creguian setting was very interesting to me.
 I honestly don't recall the rules very well, except that it reminded me of classic Traveller, though if I recall correctly it was 2D10 instead of two 2D6 for resolution.
 That or it may have been a percentile system but I distinctly remember getting a strong Traveller vibe from the game.
 Before the con ended, this guy was able to photocopy some of the English translation pages and gave them to me.
 Combining these notes with MegaTraveller I was able to run a short Creguian campaign of my own a week or two later.
 It rocked and featured this awesome character by a very cool gal I used to know...